Murder of Brianna Denison: Arrest

-On Tuesday, November 12 2008, James Michael Biela, 27, of Sparks, Nevada, was arrested and booked at the Washoe County Jail on charges of murder, first-degree kidnapping, and sexual assault.
+On Tuesday, November 12, 2008, James Michael Biela, 27, of Sparks, Nevada, was arrested and booked at the Washoe County Jail on charges of murder, first-degree kidnapping, and sexual assault.
 The arrest occurred while he was dropping his son off at the Stepping Stones Children's Center in Reno.
 A DNA sample was collected from Biela.
 He had previously been arrested in 2001 for threatening his former girlfriend's neighbor with a knife.

 In a press conference held by the Reno Police Department on Wednesday, November 26, 2008, it was confirmed that the DNA collected from Biela matched the DNA found at the crime scene, positively linking him to the murder of Brianna Denison and a previous sexual assault.

 At this same press conference, it was also stated that a friend of his girlfriend had turned in Biela via the Secret Witness program on November 1, 2008.
 Biela's girlfriend had confided to this friend that she had found underwear unknown to her in Biela's truck as they were returning from Washington state, where Biela had taken a job in March.
 Widespread news media reports began circulating, including a police sketch of a suspect and a description of a vehicle used in another rape the month before Brianna's abduction.

 According to Reno Police Department Chief Michael Poehlman, detectives questioned Biela after the Secret Witness tip came in.
-He denied involvement and declined to provide a DNA sample.
-Biela's girlfriend was also questioned and gave police permission to obtain DNA from her 4-year-old son, whom Biela had fathered.
-The test indicated that his direct relative had left DNA at the home where Brianna Denison was abducted and at the other rape that had taken place the prior month.
-With this evidence, Reno police obtained an arrest warrant and one for Biela's DNA.
-Chief Poehlman announced at the press conference that the Washoe County Sheriff's Department crime lab had tested Biela's DNA and found it matched DNA from the Denison case, another rape.
+He denied involvement, and declined to provide a DNA sample.
+Biela's girlfriend was also questioned, and gave police permission to obtain DNA from her 4-year-old son, whom Biela had fathered.
+The test indicated that the child's direct relative had left DNA at the home where Brianna Denison was abducted and at the other rape that had taken place the prior month.
+With this evidence, Reno police obtained both an arrest warrant and a warrant for Biela's DNA.

+Chief Poehlman announced at a press conference that the Washoe County Sheriff's Department crime lab had tested Biela's DNA and found it matched DNA from the Denison case and another rape.
 Washoe County District Attorney Dick Gammick told reporters at the news conference he would be prosecuting the case with one of his lead criminal deputies, Elliot Sattler, and that his office would be seeking the "maximum penalty" for Biela, up to and including the death penalty.

-On his way to Washington, it was also announced that Biela had sold his truck in Idaho, which matched the description of the vehicle used in the previous sexual assault.
+It was also announced that, on his way to Washington, Biela had sold his truck, which matched the description of the vehicle used in the previous sexual assault.
 At the press conference, officials said the vehicle was being returned to Reno to be searched and used as evidence in the case against him.